rjmccabe/Cookbook/starting your campaign.md

  - Developing the overall communication strategy for the campaign
  - Promoting the campaign throughout the organization
  - Managing online communities related to the campaign

+# Setting a Budget

+# Selecting your Audience

+# Choosing a Campaign Mode and Duration

+## Deciding Between Fund2Goal and TopX

+## Deciding betwee Event-Based and Continuous

+# Developing a Timeline

+# Setting Requirements

+After running several ifundIT campaigns across our entire organization, we’ve learned that communicating a clear set of requirements to both innovators and investors is essential to ensure that all stakeholders get what they want out of the campaign.
+Below, you will find the most recent iteration of our requirements for campaign participants, as well as some information about the experiences that led to their creation.

+## Requirements for Innovators

+We found varying levels of commitment from innovators during our first IBM wide campaign in 2014.
+Some innovators were extremely committed to sticking with their ideas from submission to user deployment, but many were not.
+We found that some people got their ideas funded and then expected us to take over development.
+Others participated during the development process, but would not be responsive when we asked them to take actions, such as reviewing designs or code.
+Our team ended up having to make decisions or take actions on behalf of the innovator because they weren’t engaged and were holding up development and other projects.

+Based on our experience, we created the following requirements for the Spring into Bluemix campaign in 2015:

+- **Commit** to the project implementation schedule, and promptly communicate schedule limitations or conflicts
+- **Be responsive** and respect deadlines by answering questions, reviewing designs, and testing builds when expected
+- **Post project updates** for your investors, followers, and volunteers on a regular basis
+- **Own your project** and stay with it through the entire lifecycle.
+If you are unable to stay with the project, it is your responsibility to find someone to take on the work
+- **Promote** your completed project to the community

+If you do not comply with these requirements during the life cycle of your project, you will lose your funding.

+## Requirements for Investors

+During the first campaign, it was easy to get enough people to support your idea and get it funded quickly.
+But, was the crowd funding the “right” ideas for the business?
+We saw too many investors putting money down and then walking away, not asking where the apps were that they funded with company money.
+We wanted to make sure people understood this was real money and that people should be thoughtful in spending.

+Based on our experience, we created the following investor requirements for the Spring into Bluemix campaign in 2015:

+- **Invest** in the projects that will really make a difference to your colleagues and the company
+- **Drive the consensus** among the investor community on whether the app is a good idea or not
+- **Treat the money** as if it were your own.
+Ask yourself: “would I really put real money down on that app to get built?
+Would it make a difference to me as an investor?”
+- **Spread your funding** between multiple projects, and if you don’t find projects that are worth investing in, don’t spend the money
+- **Question the innovator.** If you’re not sure what value a project will bring, ask them for more information on how this will benefit the company
+- **Follow up** with the innovator for status updates if their project gets funded.
+Ask them if you see early designs, how their schedule’s looking, show personal interest in their project – you gave them your investment, after all!
+You’re putting real money down, which makes you a stakeholder in their project’s success